 The Amazon Payment Extension

-The settings are straight-forward, including some display options for the button.
+Once you have your account set up, the settings for the extension are straight-forward, including some display options for the button.

 - You will need an SSL certificate on your site.

-- The extension only works for online stores based in Germany, the UK and the US.
+- The extension works for online stores based in Germany, the UK, France, Italy, Spain, Luxembourg, Netherlands, Sweden, Portugal, Hungary, Denmark, Japan and the US.

 - You can use this for recurring payments with the WooCommerce Subscriptions extension.